Italian prosecutors open shipwreck and manslaughter investigation into superyacht sinking

 The main question investigators are focusing on is how a sailing vessel deemed "unsinkable" by its manufacturer, Italian shipyard Perini Navi, sank while a nearby sailboat remained largely unscathed.

-The body was believed to be that of Hannah Lynch, 18, the daughter of British tech magnate Mike Lynch.
-His body was recovered Thursday.
+The seventh victim was Hannah Lynch, 18, the daughter of Mike Lynch., whose body was recovered Thursday.
 He had been celebrating his recent acquittal on fraud charges with his family and the people who had defended him at trial in the United States.
 His wife, Angela Bacares, was among the 15 survivors.

-Civil protection officials said they believe the yacht, which featured a distinctive 75-meter (246-feet) aluminum mast, was struck by a tornado over the water, known as a waterspout, and sank quickly.

 Rescuers struggled for four days to find all the bodies, making only slow headway through the interior of the wreck lying on the seabed 50 meters (164 feet) below the surface.